About Us Deep Roots

 Black History Now

 So important are these contributions in Portsmouth that the City has dedicated itself to presenting “Black History Now” programming.
-These special events offer an amazing lineup of activities, workshops, guided discussions, scholar presentations and much more, and will better educate everyone of the great contributions African Americans have made throughout history.
+These special events offer an amazing lineup of activities, workshops, guided discussions, scholar presentations and much more, and will better educate everyone about the great contributions African Americans have made throughout history.

 Young girl